ipdb/ipdb-tx-spec/docs/transactions/source/common-operations/crypto-hashes.rst

 Computing the Hash of an Associative Array
 ------------------------------------------

-There's an IPDB Protocol standard way to compute the hash of an :term:`associative array`.
+There's an IPDB-standard way to compute the hash of an :term:`associative array`.
 We've called that function ``hash_of_aa()`` elsewhere in this documentation.
 It takes an associative array ``d`` as input and returns a string as output.
 Here is what that function must do: